Ashby-de-la-Zouch: Education

 Manor House School was an independent day school in the centre of Ashby for boys and girls aged four to 16.
 The school was located between St Helen's Church and the ruins of Ashby's historic castle.
 Pupils travelled to the school from a wide area.
-The school entered into administration on 13 December 2018.
+However the school entered administration on 13 December 2018.

 Business

 In the 19th century, Ashby's main industry was leather working.
 There was also a cotton textile factory and a glue factory.
 Ashby was surrounded by coalmines but was never a coalmining town itself.
 By far the largest employer in the town today is United Biscuits, providing about 2,000 jobs at its distribution centre, which stores its products and transports them nationwide, and its KP Snacks factory in Smisby Road.
 The firm formerly had a larger presence in Ashby.
 McVitie's biscuit factory on Smisby Road closed in 2004 with the loss of 900 jobs.

 Other employers in Ashby include Tesco, Ashfield Commercial & Medical Services, Timeline Communications, Eduteq Limited and TAC UK Ltd, a firm of energy consultants.
 Standard Soap Ltd, a significant industrial employer within Ashby-de-la-Zouch since 1928, closed in early 2012, resulting in the loss of 155 jobs.
 The town has a concentration of high-tech employers.
 The video game software house Ultimate Play the Game was based in Ashby.
 Now called Rare, it has moved to Manor Park near Twycross.